Webbrother/jquery.change-cursor/README.md

 ```

-dx, dy - coordinates of picture center, dx from left, dy from top,
+dx, dy - coordinates of picture center
+* dx - from left
+* dy - from top
-zIndex - z-index css style for cursor.
+* zIndex - z-index css style for cursor

 ###To do
 * Chrome performance